 Kitchen notes

-- Sharp knife: it's essential to have a good kitchen knife in order to cut the wedges.
-Be careful as it can be slippery.
+- Sharp knife: it's essential to have a good kitchen knife to cut the wedges.
+Be careful, as it can be slippery.
 You might need to make partial cuts depending on the size of the pumpkin.

-- Spices: it's good to add some ground cayenne or hot paprika if you want pumpkin with a kick.
-If going for a sweeter tone, add a pinch of ground cinnamon and nutmeg.
+- Spices: add some ground cayenne or hot paprika if you want pumpkin with a kick.
+For a sweeter tone, add a pinch of ground cinnamon and nutmeg.

 - Serving: a sprinkle of goat cheese or feta goes very well with these savory side dishes.